The right age to start skiing depends greatly on your family. However, choosing a good age to start skiing is key to a successful ski holiday.

 For younger children, lesson times are kept shorter, and often combined with snow play and indoor activities.

 Most ski fields divide lessons between both age and ability.
-Even if your child is older than 5 or 6–the age many skiers learn for the first time–they will be in good company.
+Even if your child is older than 5 or 6, they will be in good company.

-Beginner lessons for older children are more active and exciting, and as with younger children, the groups are kept small to ensure personal attention and engagement.
+Beginner lessons for older children are more active and exciting.
+As with younger children, the groups are kept small to ensure personal attention and engagement.

-Older children can usually participate in a multi-day learn-to-ski course, which helps them progress quickly while accompanied by the same peers each day.
+Older children can usually participate in a multi-day learn-to-ski course, which helps them progress quickly.
+They are accompanied by the same peers each day.

 If your entire family is learning to ski together, private lessons can be a good option if you have teens.
 However, children generally learn faster than adults, so splitting the family into adult and child lessons will almost always be more effective.
 Just leave enough free time to practice your skills together after each day’s lessons!